atkphpframework/scottapp/README.md

 To Get Started
 ==============
 Refer to either the article "Building PHP Applications using ATK" by Ivo Jansch, published in the [Oracle Technology Network](http://www.oracle.com/technetwork/articles/jansch-atk-085672.html).
+A re-creation of the article with the permission of Ivo Jansch is included in the root directory, "Building PHP Applications Using the ATK Framework".

 Communication Channels
 ======================